AlexandroM1234/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+        Lets Data persist throughtout the client

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+        It hashes our passwords with a certain type of algorithm and returns a hashed string

 - [ ] What does bcrypt do to slow down attackers?

+        The number of rounds that the hash is done the bigger the number the more secure but it's also slower

 - [ ] What are the three parts of the JSON Web Token?

+        Header
+        Payload
+        Signature

 ## Minimum Viable Product